Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Mount Mitchell State Park

-Soar above the clouds on the highest mountain peak east of the Mississippi.
+Soar above the clouds on the highest mountain peak east of the Mississippi River.

-At 6,366 feet above sea level, Mount Mitchell is the highest peak east of the Mississippi.
-It’s the perfect day trip from Asheville and surrounding areas, and one of my all-time favorite parks in the region.
+Mount Mitchell is the highest peak east of the Mississippi River at 6,366 feet above sea level.
+It’s the perfect day trip from Asheville and surrounding areas, and one of my all-time favorite places in the region.

 At the top of the platform, you’ll be greeted with 360-degree views of the surrounding mountain landscape.
 If you’re looking to hike, the park has many scenic trails to hit up.